rfries/enig4s/README.md

 That said, I think it is a decent attempt, if you happen to need a WWII-era Enigma with a JSON api.
-It has pre-defined wirings for most models used during WWII, plus you can define your own wheels, character set, bus size, etc. within the request if you don't want to use predefined wirings (this can also simulate a reconfigurable reflector or TypeX style plug board)
+It has pre-defined wirings for most models used during WWII, plus you can define your own wheels, character set, bus size, etc. within the request if you don't want to use predefined wirings (this can also simulate a reconfigurable reflector)

 Please note that, as far as I am aware, Engima is not useful for encryption in any modern context, as it is vulnerable to any number of modern code breaking techniques.